fenicola/Ark_Invest_skill_or_luck/README.md

 ## License

-This project is protected by copyright.
-See the [`LICENSE`](LICENSE) file for full terms.
+This project is released under the [MIT License](LICENSE).
-**Reusing, copying, modifying, or redistributing** the code without explicit written permission from the author is not permitted.
+You are free to use, copy, modify, and distribute this code, provided the original copyright notice and license text are retained.